EmielH/hallo-hugo/README.md

 _[Hugo documentation for multilingual sites](//gohugo.io/content-management/multilingual/)_

-### Colours
+### Colors

-You can alter the colours of your website using configuration options.
-Add the following to the `[params]` section of your `config.toml` for an alternate colour scheme:
+You can alter the colors of your website using configuration options.
+Add the following to the `[params]` section of your `config.toml` for an alternate color scheme:

 ```
     [params.colors]